folio-org/personal-data-disclosure/PERSONAL_DATA_DISCLOSURE.md

 Personal data basically means any information about a living person, where that person either is identified or could be identified.

-It's important to note that personal data is not limited to that which can be used to identify a person on it's own (e.g. Social security number), but also data used in conjunction with other data to identify a person (e.g. date of birth + city + gender, or dynamic IP address + date + time), and any information about such a person (has loaned 5 items, 2 of which are overdue).
+It's important to note that personal data is not limited to that which can be used to identify a person on it's own (e.g. Social security number), but also data used in conjunction with other data to identify a person (e.g. date of birth + city + gender, or dynamic IP address + date + time), and any information about such a person (e.g. has loaned 5 items, 2 of which are overdue).

 For the purposes of this form, "store" includes the following:
 * Persisting to storage - Either internal (e.g. Postgres) or external (e.g. S3, etc.) to FOLIO